 General education courses are courses which provide a broad interdisciplinary perspective, in addition to courses which focus on a specific subject.
 The requirements vary from Faculty to Faculty.
 For further information about general education courses, click on the appropriate link for your faculty:

-If you have questions about your general education requirements, please contact your Faculty's Advising Office.
+If you have questions about your general education requirements, please contact your Faculty's Academic Advising Office.

 Two types of averages are calculated and reported to students: sessional and cumulative.
 Both your grade point average achieved during a particular session (sessional grade point average) and your overall grade point average (cumulative grade point average) show on your grade report.
 All averages calculated for purposes such as determining eligibility to proceed and graduate are credit-weighted.
 Averages are calculated on the basis of the point value assigned to each letter grade as well as the credit value associated with that grade point value.
 To determine the grade point average: